cerebralideas/standards-of-practice/style-guides/js.md

 		myArray.map(function (obj, idx) {
 				return [ obj.id, obj.name ];
-			}).reduce(function (prev, curr) {
+			// The below is not a new statment, but a continuation on `myArray` }).reduce(function (prev, curr) {
 				return prev[curr.id] = { name: curr.name };
 			}, {});

-	Notice how some things seem double indented above.
-That helps the eye understand that it's one line continuation, rather than multiple separate function calls.
+	You may observe how some things seem double indented.
+That's because the `function` parameter passed into `map` is actually opening up a second context, hence a second indentation level.
+That helps the eye understand that it's inside a single line continuation, rather than multiple separate function calls.
 It's basically the same as doing this:

 		var oneVeryLongString = "This is going to be a long paragraph that I'm going " + "to break into two lines for easier reading."

-	Notice how I indented the second line to communicate that it's a line continuation.
-The same concept is used in the complex functional calls as well.
+	Or, the same concept is used in the complex objects within a single `var` declaration:

+		var oneObj = {
+				prop: "one",
+			},
+			twoObj = {
+				prop: "two",
+			};

+	We do that so everyone can tell that all those assignments are also declarations on that single `var` keyword.
+Doing it without this indentation style is harder to read:

+		// Don't do this
+		var oneObj = {
+			prop: "one",
+		},
+		twoObj = {
+			prop: "two",
+		};

+	The above isn't immediately clear that `twoObj` is also a declaration on the above `var` keyword.

 ### Quotes